Based on an article published in El Comercio newspaper (Peru) on May 09, 2015

 The third category is the type of hotel where you feel that their business focuses on cutting costs.
 The infrastructure may be new or old, luxurious or simple, but what is important is saving money and doing so at the customer’s expense, obviously.
 You can feel it in everything: the poor quality of the soap, the scarcity of towels, and the pitiful breakfast buffet.
 Do I feel like recommending them?
 No.

-Hotels are above all service companies where the customer experiences their business focus, mission or purpose first-hand: customer satisfaction and respect; making more money; or cost control.
+Hotels are above all service companies where a customer experiences their business focus, mission, or purpose first-hand: customer satisfaction and respect; making more money; or cost control.
 And that experience then translates into the image and reputation of the brand and contributes to determining their prestige and long-term business success.

-I think the hotel example is useful to draw a parallel with our personal brand as professional service providers.
+I think it is useful to draw a parallel between the hotel example and our personal brand as professional service providers.
 How our clients experience our services is a result of our life purpose or mission and a well-developed career plan.
-It will also depend on our service attitude, as well as how well we understand the needs of our clients in general and, of course, on the results we deliver.
+It will also depend on our service attitude, as well as how well we understand the needs of our clients in general, and, of course, on the results we deliver.
 All of this creates our reputation and the value of our personal brand over time.

 But does it pay to have a good professional reputation, especially if it requires so much effort?
-Self-employed professionals – those whose name appears on the door – often see it more clearly.
-They know that their professional success is directly related to their service mission, the results they deliver and the quality of service they provide with each interaction.
-The more and better well-earned reputation and prestige they have, the more clients they will have.
+Self-employed professionals –those whose names appear on the door– often see it more clearly.
+They know that their professional success is directly related to their service mission, the results they deliver, and the quality of service they provide.
+The more prestige and better well-earned reputation they obtain, the more clients they will have.

-Business people who rely on their good name, ethics and prestige to grow their business and win the loyalty of their clients also see it clearly.
-The fact is that the client feels the difference when a service company bases its strategy on customer satisfaction more than on the owner’s wallet or the manager’s bonus.
+Business people who rely on their good name, ethics, and prestige to grow their business and win the loyalty of their clients also see it clearly.
+The fact is that a client feels the difference when a service company bases its strategy on customer satisfaction more than on the owner’s wallet or the manager’s bonus.

 Seeing it just as clearly is a challenge for us employees who have a single client for our professional services, the one who pays our salary on a regular basis.
 This leads us to feel a false sense of professional security.
-We forget that our prestige and our career depend to a great extent on our commitment to satisfying our customer, the one who is always measuring our performance!
+We forget that our prestige and our career largely depend on our commitment to satisfying our customer, the one who is always measuring our performance!

-Their professional success is directly related to their service mission, the results they deliver and the quality of service they provide with each interaction.
+Self-employed professionals know that their professional success is directly related to their service mission, the results they deliver, and the quality of service they provide.